openMSX Setup Guide

 5. User Preferences

-Almost all user preferences can be done via the openMSX console, at openMSX run time.
+Almost all user preferences can be set via the GUI menu and the openMSX console, at openMSX run time.
 This is more thoroughly explained in the User's Manual.
-In short: you can save your settings with the save_settings command, which will save the settings in your personal settings file.
-The settings file will be loaded every time openMSX starts.

 By using the bind command you can create custom key bindings.
 These bindings will also be saved as settings in your settings file if you issue a save_settings command.

 If you're a power user and want to tweak where openMSX reads and writes files from, you can use these hacky environment variables.
-Hacky, because we don't really expect anyone to change them.
-Just in case you really want to, do it at your own risk...
+Hacky, because we don't really expect anyone to change them, but when the urge is stronger than yourself, do so at your own risk...
 Be warned that they may change without notice in a next release.

 variablemeaning